Kate holds a Bachelor of Science degree from Sonoma State University and has a deep-rooted passion for traveling the world.

 Rating: 3 Stars

-The people who staffed the Legacy Golf Resort were great, other than the “Concierge” who aggressively tried to sell me a timeshare of course.
+The people who staffed the Legacy Golf Resort were great, other than the “Concierge” who aggressively tried to sell me a timeshare, of course.
 In general, they were friendly and always helpful.
 It was clear they had a desire to make their guests feel at home.
 I never felt like I was “putting someone out” by making a request of staff and they seemed to do their best to accommodate my requests.

 There were a few downsides to the service, however.
 First of all, one major downside is that housekeeping will only service your room once every four days.
 Not every day like most modern resorts do.
 Of course, if you need anything (like towels, your garbage emptied, etc) you can always call and they will send someone to your room.
 They were always prompt and friendly to our calls.
 Also, the cleaning that housekeeping did do was excellent.
 Not having the daily service, however, is certainly a major downside.
-You just can’t expect to always come back to a freshly cleaned room with new bed sheets, like you can at most other high-end resorts.
+You just can’t expect to always come back to a freshly cleaned room with new bedsheets, as you can at most other high-end resorts.

 I mentioned before that my parents joined us on the trip.
-Unfortunately on their “cleaning day”, housekeeping just seemed to skip their room entirely.
+Unfortunately on their “cleaning day,” housekeeping just seemed to skip their room entirely.
 Considering that they only come once every four days, it was a big deal.
-They called to the front desk and were told they’d be back within an hour to clean their room, but they never showed.
+They called the front desk and were told they’d be back within an hour to clean their room, but they never showed.
 About two hours later my parents went to reception and were told that they would actually just have to come the next day since the housekeepers were off for the day.

 Staff then argued with them and said they must have misunderstood the cleaning schedule, which wasn’t the case as they had the schedule in writing and in their hand.
 Once shown this, staff changed their tune.
 This was frustrating for my parents but since this experience did not happen to me, I am not counting this experience against them in my rating of three stars for the service, but I thought it was worth mentioning.